The

 The Mighty Jungle

-Begin the day with breakfast at the hotel before rolling out in VW bugs to explore Bali’s lush interior.
 Today, we’re winding from cacophonous monkey forests to the impressive gates of Batukaru Temple, which hang like nature’s picture frame in front of a towering mountain backdrop.
-From there, we’ll set off to explore the complex of Pura Ulun Danu Beratan, one of the island’s most sacred sites.
+Enjoy lunch with the crew surrounded by rainforests before riding on toward Bali’s famous hillsides.

-Enjoy lunch with the crew surrounded by rainforests in Bedugul before riding on toward Bali’s famous hillsides.
 Take it all in from an incredible viewpoint over the soaring green steps of the Tegallalang Rice Terraces.
 In the afternoon, we’ll cruise back to Ubud; the evening is free for you to find dinner in the village with friends.

 Day 4 - Bali